Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The sodium pool is mostly below grade.
 The top 2 m of the pool walls are above grade to prevent surface flood damage and to enable easy horizontal transfer of fuel bundles and intermediate heat exchange bundles via horizontal airlocks between the space over the sodium pool and flat deck truck mounted horizontal shielded fuel bundle shipping containers.

-The pool deck is a 26 m diameter almost flat plate with the 20 m diameter primary sodium pool at its center.
-This plate fits partially under the fiberfrax filled side wall.
+The pool deck is a 26 m diameter almost flat plate with the 20 m diameter sodium pool at its center.
+This plate fits 0.5 m under the fiberfrax filled side wall.

 COVER GAS:

 The enclosed space over the liquid sodium pool is filled with the inert gas argon which will not chemically react with either the liquid sodium or steel.
-The argon pressure is maintained at one atmosphere by argon filled bladders located under the pool deck and under the heat exchange galleries.
+The argon pressure is maintained at one atmosphere by argon filled bladders located in the access space under under the heat exchange galleries.
 This simple argon pressure control system does not require AC power.
 Fail safe argon pressure control is essential for sealed reactor enclosure structural integrity.
+As the bladders expand and contract access space air through the orifice between the service space and the outside to balance the air pressures.

 FIRE PREVENTION:

 If the reactor is shut down for an extended period the sodium surface should be flooded with kerosene to prevent sodium oxidation.
 However, that kerosene itself is a potential fire hazard and is difficult to remove.
-The number one objective is to keep oxygen out of the enclosed primary sodium pool space.
-Any oxygen or water vapor that leaks into this space will gradually form Na2O or NaOH which must be filtered out of the primary sodium.
+The number one objective is to keep oxygen out of the sodium pool space.
+Any oxygen that leaks into the pool space will gradually form Na2O which must be filtered out of the sodium.
+Any water vapor that leaks in will gradually form NaOH and H2.
+The NaOH must be filtered out.
+The hydrogen must be safely discharged to the outside with minimal loss of argon.

 CONCRETE PURPOSE:

 The concrete portion of the FNR enclosure normally remains at ambient temperature.
-The main function of the concrete is provide structural strength and to attenuate gamma radiation emitted by sodium pool Na-24 decay while the reactor is operating.
+The main function of the concrete is provide structural strength and to attenuate gamma radiation.
 Other functions of the concrete include:

 1) Exclusion of ground water;